Vanilla-OS/handbook/_posts/2022-12-10-install-additional-drivers.md

 ### APT Package

 If you prefer to install drivers manually, you can do so using the transactional shell.
-Open the terminal and run the following command:
+Open the terminal and run the following command:-

 ```bash
 sudo abroot exec apt install <driver>
 ```

 Where `<driver>` is the package name that offers the driver you want to install.
-For example, installing the NVIDIA driver at version 525 can be done by executing the following command:
+For example, installing the NVIDIA driver at version 525 can be done by executing the following command:-

 ```bash
 sudo abroot exec apt install nvidia-driver-525